teomotun/Monster-Job-Postings-ETL/ReadME.md

-# WHAT DATA SCIENCE SKILLS SHOULD I BE LEARNING?
+# WHAT DATA SCIENCE SKILLS SHOULD I LEARN?

 The goal of this project is to determine the demand for general skills and technologies such as Python and R. Software most relevant to data science.
 I scraped Monster's website [link](https://www.monster.com/) for my analysis employing a wide array of tools mentioned below.
 The search was done nationwide (i.e across the U.S).